Institute of Nano Science and Technology: Organization and administration

-The Institute of Nano Science and Technology is managed by a Board of Governors, composed of academicians, researchers and administrators and headed (chairman) by Dipankar Das Sarma of Indian Institute of Science.
+The Institute of Nano Science and Technology is managed by a Board of Governors, composed of academics, researchers and administrators and headed (chairman) by Dipankar Das Sarma of Indian Institute of Science.
 Founding chairman of the Board of Governors was C. N. R. Rao of Jawaharlal Nehru Centre for Advanced Scientific Research (JNCASR), Jakkur, Bangalore.
 INST started its operations from 3 January 2013, under the former directorship of Ashok K Ganguli.
 After his tenure, from 1 Jan 2018 and 10 March 2020, Hirendra Nath Ghosh took charge as acting director of the institute.
 Amitava Patra is the newly appointed director, since 11 March 2020.

 Campus

 The institute has shifted to its new campus at Sector – 81, SAS Nagar, Mohali-140306, Punjab.
 Under the directorship of Ashok K Ganguli the institute started its operations (administration and research) in this campus.
 Land for setting up the state of the art laboratories at permanent campus of INST was allotted by Punjab Government.
 The site is adjacent to Indian Institute of Science Education and Research (IISER) in Sector 81, Mohali.